 You have a right to ask us in writing to restrict use or disclosure of your PHI related to your treatment, payment, or routine health care operations.
 In addition, you may request PHI disclosure restrictions to family members, other relatives, or close friends involved in your care.
 We are generally not required to agree to such a restriction, but if we do agree, we will honor our agreement except in case of an emergency.
 You also have a right to request that we not disclose PHI to your health plan for items or services for which you (or someone on your behalf) paid in full out-of-pocket.
 We must agree to such a restriction.
 Any restriction we agree to will not limit our ability to share that information when the law requires us to do so.

-You have a right to review and obtain a copy of certain of your PHI contained in medical and billing records about you maintained by Millennium.
+You have a right to review and obtain a copy of your PHI contained in medical and billing records about you maintained by Millennium.
 This applies to both paper and electronic PHI.
 If we maintain your PHI electronically, you have a right to obtain a copy of that information in electronic format.
 In some cases, we may provide you with a summary of your PHI.
 You must make your request in writing and this right is limited to existing records that are maintained, collected, used or disseminated by Millennium.
-This right does not apply to results of clinical testing (which must be provided to you by your doctor, not Millennium, pursuant to applicable federal law); information that is specifically excincluded by law; or to information we compile in reasonable anticipation of, or for use in, civil, criminal or administrative actions or proceedings; or to such other information that may be prohibited to be disclosed by law.
+This right does not apply to information that is specifically excluded by law; or to information we compile in reasonable anticipation of, or for use in, civil, criminal or administrative actions or proceedings; or to such other information that may be prohibited to be disclosed by law.
 You may also ask that we provide your PHI to another person in a written, signed request that specifies who the person is and where you would like us to send the PHI.
 We may charge a reasonable cost-based fee for any copies you request.
-We may also deny your request in limited circumstances.

 You have a right to request that we amend the records described above for as long as we maintain them.
 You must make the request in writing and give us a reason for the amendment.
 We may deny your request if the record: (i) was not created by us, unless the originator of the PHI is no longer available to act on the requested amendment; (ii) is accurate and complete; (iii) is not part of the information kept by or for us; or (iv) is not part of the information which you would be permitted to review or obtain a copy.
 Note that an amendment may take several forms.
 For example we may add an explanatory statement to a record rather than changing it.